 SERVING METRO ATLANTA FOR OVER 25 YEARS

 We don’t speak Geek.
 We speak plain English in terms that anyone can understand.
 We would appreciate the chance to earn your business.
-We promise that you will always be treated fairly and any recommendations or decisions will be made with your best interest in mind.
-We take pride in being knowledgeable, friendly and treating people the right way.
-Since 1995 we have always worked that way and continue to gain new clients through referrals from our excellent customer service and product knowledge.
+We promise you will always be treated fairly, friendly, and respectfully.
+Since 1995 we have worked that way and continue to gain new clients through referrals from our excellent customer service and product knowledge.
 Give us a call at 770-979-1800.

-- Would it benefit me to establish a relationship with a reliable computer and network technician, one that would be available to come out on-site to my place or to connect to me remotely in order to get my devices up and running quickly?
+- Would it benefit me to establish a relationship with a reliable computer technician who would be available on-site or remotely to get my devices up and running quickly.

 - Does my computer run slow?
 Would a computer tune-up and clean-up make it perform faster and run with fewer glitches and error messages?